Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Data Reduction

 \section{Data Reduction}

-For both BFOSC and YFOSC observations, the data were first reduced with the {\sc astro-plpy}\footref{fn:plpy} package following standard procedures for long-slit spectroscopy.
-All science exposures were bias-subtracted, flat-field corrected, and cleaned of cosmic rays using either median combination or the L.A.Cosmic algorithm \citep{2001PASP..113.1420V}.
-Geometric distortion in the spatial direction was characterized and corrected by fitting the curved arc lines with B-spline functions.
-Wavelength and flux calibrations were then performed to produce fully reduced two-dimensional spectra.
-One-dimensional spectra were extracted using a fixed aperture of 80 pixels, corresponding to $21\farcs9$ for BFOSC and $22\farcs6$ for YFOSC.
+For both BFOSC and YFOSC observations, the data were reduced with the {\sc astro-plpy}\footref{fn:plpy} package \citep{Zhao:2026} following standard procedures for long-slit spectroscopy.
+All science frames were bias-subtracted, flat-field corrected, and cleaned of cosmic rays using either median combination or the L.A.Cosmic algorithm \citep{2001PASP..113.1420V}.
+Geometric distortion was characterized by fitting the curved arc lines with B-spline functions, after which the science frames were resampled to make each wavelength straight over the spatial direction.
+At each wavelength, the sky background was modeled with a linear fit to two apertures defined symmetrically about the comet trace.
+The distance was set to $\sim140\arcsec$ on each side, corresponding to the largest usable separation for minimizing contamination from extended gas emission, while still preserving a two-sided sky estimate.
+In practice, these apertures were entirely source-free at most wavelengths but could still include gas emission in the first few epochs.
+On December 6, for example, the CN emission could be traced to $\sim200\arcsec$ on one side (since the comet was not exactly centered along the slit) before reaching a source-free region, well beyond the adopted sky apertures.
+Nevertheless, the two-sided aperture definition was still retained over a one-sided, entirely source-free aperture for its robustness against local background variations and consistency across wavelengths.
+This choice led to a slight over-subtraction of the gas emission, corresponding to flux losses of $<3$\% for CN and $<8$\% for C$_2$ in the first four epochs.
+After sky subtraction, wavelength and flux calibrations were performed to produce fully reduced two-dimensional spectra.
+One-dimensional spectra were then extracted using a fixed on-sky aperture of $22\arcsec$, corresponding to 80 pixels for BFOSC and 78 pixels for YFOSC.